cloudtrust/keycloak-tool/README.md

 * Service tests to test Keycloak and various component as standalone services
 * Container tests to test container build, architecture and plumbing
-* Functionnal tests to test end-to-end functionality
+* Functional tests to test end-to-end functionality

 ## Run test